 CHILD & ADOLESCENT THERAPISTS

-Elizabeth Reitz, PhD
+Elizabeth Reitz, PhD (she/her)

 Dr. Reitz completed her undergraduate studies at Cornell University, earned her doctorate from The Pennsylvania State University, and did her postdoctoral training at The University of Pittsburgh.

-Mauri Tate, LSW
+Mauri Tate, LCSW (she/her)

-Mauri Tate is a Licensed Social Worker, with a certificate in Child, Youth, and Family.
+Mauri Tate is a Licensed Clinical Social Worker, with a certificate in Child, Youth, and Family.
 She has years of experience working in children’s behavioral health and in school settings.
 She comes from a person-centered approach to treat children experiencing depression, anxiety, trauma, grief, and ADHD, just to name a few.
 While her treatment focus is centered on improving the life of the child, she strives to improve the function of the family structure as well.